American History – Colonization and the Creation of a Country

 Each lesson starts with a beautiful picture book.
 By looking at the pictures in the story, your child can imagine themselves there in the story.
 The act of not only hearing the story but also seeing it, engages both the sense of hearing and vision, bringing the story to life.

 All children benefit from learning from picture books because the pictures help them to understand the story more fully.
 Books that take place in a place or culture the child is unfamiliar with can convey more information through pictures.
 Incorporating hands-on activities that tie into the story helps your child relate to the characters and the narrative on a deeper level.
-Recipes, videos, songs, and rhymes all help bring the lessons alive..
+Recipes, videos, songs and rhymes all help bring the lessons alive..

 Because every lesson is actually a small unit study, you can take the pressure off both you and your child to “get through” a certain number of subjects in a day.
 You will be exploring different subjects as they relate to the history lesson and the books you are reading, in a natural way, following your child’s interest and discovering new passions.
 Your child will be learning without feeling like they are being taught.
 It is almost magical!